Skip to main content

 Effect as shown in the figure:

 At this point, all features of the mini program have been implemented.
-For more details, refer to the sample code.
+For more details, please refer to the sample code.